tarunkrs/timer-worldclock-app/README.md

-# Countdown Timer
+# Demo of World Clock & Countdown Timer
 Make a timer in React that has a countdown timer feature and a world clock.

 # Project Structure
-- Frontend: React.js for the user interface.
+- Frontend: Next.js for the user interface.
 - Backend: Next.js API routes for handling CRUD operations with MongoDB.
 - Database: MongoDB to store timer information.